cadwmaster/tdfriendselectorXprototype/README.md

 tdfriendselectorXprototype
 ==========================

-Adaptation of the javascript module of keeganstreet (https://github.com/keeganstreet) to works with Prototype (http://prototypejs.org/) and script.aculo.us (http://script.aculo.us/)
+Adaptation of the javascript module of keeganstreet (https://github.com/keeganstreet) to work with Prototype (http://prototypejs.org/) and script.aculo.us (http://script.aculo.us/).
-All the credits for him.
+All credits for him.

 Welcome to the These Days Facebook Friend Selector
 =========================================